lsst-dm/dmtn-250/index.rst

 Each deployment of the Rubin Science Platform should provide an IVOA Registry advertising all IVOA services (and similar services for which it makes sense to write IVOA-compatible metadata) available in that deployment.
 Some Science Platform deployments may be registered with the `Registry of Registries`_.
-Others will not be, usually because they're for internal use only, but the local registry can still be used by local VO clients.
+Most will not be, usually because they're for internal use only, but the local registry can still be used by local VO clients.

 .. _Registry of Registries: https://www.ivoa.net/documents/Notes/RegistryOfRegistries/